First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 - How old is the home and what style?

-Our building is a gracious traditional-Tudor building with thick walls, large windows, high ceilings, architectural mouldings, ribbon banded oak floors.
-And it was built in 1920.
+Our building is a gracious traditional-Tudor style building with thick walls, large windows, high ceilings, architectural mouldings, ribbon banded oak floors.
+And it was built in 1927.

 - I think it’s very important to respect the age of the building.